ebu/awesome-broadcasting/README.md

 ## Subtitling

 * [Subtitling Conversion Framework (SCF)](https://github.com/Irt-Open-Source/scf) - A set of modules for converting subtitle formats.
 Main target is the conversion of EBU STL and EBU-TT subtitle files.
 Alpha release.

-## Network & Storage Testing

-* [BBC Media Storage Meter](http://sourceforge.net/projects/msmeter/) - An application for the testing of network attached storage, originally assumed to be used for the streaming of professional media.

 # Resources
 Various resources, such as books, websites and articles, for improving your skills and knowledge.